-Average Presentation scores are at 72.9%; if you remove the student that did not do a presentation (and did not pass the course) the Average increases to 77.5% which is certainly acceptable.
+Average Presentation scores are at%; if you remove the five students that did not do a presentation (and did not pass the course) the Average increases to% which is above average (B range).
 Students typically neglect one of three areas: creating a handout, bibliography (incorrect format) and data or talking points on the downside to businesses that fail to use or follow good practices or information about the company or interviewee.

-Quiz scores show that everyone in class is within passing range (even though three students were in the D range).
-Students take these quizzes outside class time-meaning they can use their books-there is no proctoring.
+Quiz scores show that except for two students (who did not pass/complete the course) everyone is% and above with the average at% and increases to% if those two students are removed from the class average.
+Students take these quizzes outside class time- meaning they can use their books-there is no proctoring.
 The quizzes are timed; quiz order and answer order is scrambled.